chagaz/ml-in-genomics-2022/README.md

 # Practical session
 Prepared by [Chloé-Agathe Azencott](https://github.com/chagaz) with the help of [Vivien Goepp](https://github.com/vgoepp).
+## Notebooks
+The notebooks cover the same tools as the lecture:
+* Practical 1:
+  * T-test and Manhattan plots
+  * Linear regression
+  * Lasso
+* Practical 2:
+  * Elastic-net
+  * Multi-task lasso
+  * Network-constrained lasso

+The practicals require writting very little code: most questions are about commenting on the results.
+We will provide solutions.

+## Slides
+Slides will be made available.

 ## Setting up
 ### Obtaining the code
 You can either